All the Stars in the Universe

 - FEATURE: Hittest bullets against other creatures (once implemented)

 - FEATURE: When do I delete bullets if they never hit anything?
 After a certain life time, or when they're too far out of view?
 Choices, choices.

 - FEATURE: Let AI creatures roam around the galaxy.
 Step by step: create AI creatures randomly at start, teach them to hop on/off planets, and to walk in a random direction once on a planet.

 - BUGFIX: Checking whether a planet is in camera view doesn't work perfectly.
 (But, I'm thinking about using a different method which might be better for performance, so I don't know what to do here.)

-- FEATURE: Give the player more animations (?)
+- FEATURE: Give the player more animations (like what?)

 - FEATURE: Re-think how stardust and meteors behave.
 Now they just move around randomly.

 - FEATURE: Everything for Artificial Intelligence and other aliens in the game.